arkency/arkency-js/README.md

 # Arkency.js

-Those are small utility functions we're using in a day-to-day manner during development of projects for our clients.
+Those are small utility functions we're using in a day-to-day manner.

 ## Usage